 Turning to the buyer side, when a seller asks you to bid first or is cagey about disclosing the price, keep in mind that she may be hoping that emotion will drive your decision making.
 In such situations, you could end up overpaying and regretting your purchase.

 To make more rational decisions, try to fall in love with several properties (or whatever commodity you’re shopping for) rather than just one, advises Harvard Business School professor Max H. Bazerman.
 When you have one or two appealing BATNAs to turn to, you’ll be less tempted to overbid in the current negotiation.
 Moreover, if you believe the seller is less certain than you are about an item’s market value, try to persuade him to drop the first anchor, as it could be in your favor.

-3 more reasons to be vague about price
+3 more reasons to forego negotiation anchoring effects and be vague about price

 A seller may choose to skip the price tag for several other reasons: